zbmed/semlookp-ui/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 #### Authenticate to the npm package registry
-For using the @nfdi4health/semlookp-widgets you have to authenticate with a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).
+For using the @km/widgets-semlookp you have to [authenticate](https://docs.gitlab.com/ee/user/packages/npm_registry/) with a [personal access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) or deploy token.
 For local development specify a runtime variable NPM_TOKEN with your npm authentication token.

 #### Local development